Diabetes is the 7th leading cause of death globally and claims millions of lives every year .

 High Glycaemic Index Foods

-It would be an incomplete analysis without mentioning the role of the foods with a high glycaemic index (GI) in increasing diabetes risk.
+It would be an incomplete analysis without mentioning the role of foods with a high glycaemic index (GI) in increasing diabetes risk.

 Foods high in carbohydrates or starch are known to have a high glycaemic index and capable of causing a high increase in blood glucose level.